 Baby formula brand recalls products over fears of contamination

-The makers of Enfamil baby formula have recalled some products over fears of contamination with potentially deadly bacteria
+The makers of Nutramigen baby formula have recalled some products over fears of contamination with potentially deadly bacteria

 A popular baby formula brand recalled some of its products on Sunday over fears of contamination with potentially deadly bacteria.